Bram Stoker's Dracula (1974 film)

-Dracula, also known as Bram Stoker's Dracula and Dan Curtis' Dracula, is a 1974 British made-for-television gothic horror film and adaptation of Bram Stoker's 1897 novel Dracula.
-It was written by Richard Matheson and directed by Dark Shadows creator Dan Curtis, with Jack Palance in the title role.
+Dracula, also known as Bram Stoker's Dracula and Dan Curtis' Dracula, is a 1974 British made-for-television gothic vampire film and adaptation of Bram Stoker's 1897 novel Dracula.
+It was written by Richard Matheson and directed by Dark Shadows creator Dan Curtis, with Jack Palance in the title role of Count Dracula.
 It was the second collaboration for Curtis and Palance after the 1968 TV film The Strange Case of Dr. Jekyll and Mr. Hyde.

 Plot

-"Bistritz, Hungary May 1897": natives in Transylvania seem afraid when they learn solicitor Jonathan Harker is going to Castle Dracula.
-Jonathan finds the Count abrupt and impatient to get things done.
-Dracula reacts very strongly to a photograph of Harker's fiancée Mina and her best friend, Lucy.
+In Bistritz, Hungary May 1897, natives in Transylvania seem afraid when they learn solicitor Jonathan Harker is going to Castle Dracula.
+Jonathan finds Count Dracula abrupt and impatient to get things done.
+Dracula reacts very strongly to a photograph of Harker's fiancée Mina Murray and her best friend, Lucy Westenra.
 After preventing his brides from devouring Harker, he forces the young solicitor to write a letter saying he will be staying in Transylvania for a month.
 Harker climbs down the castle wall and finds Dracula's coffin but is attacked and knocked out by one of Dracula's gypsy servants before he can stake Dracula.
 They later throw him in the lower levels of the crypt, where the brides attack him again.

-The Demeter runs aground carrying only Dracula and the dead captain lashed to the wheel.
+The ship the Demeter runs aground carrying only Dracula and the dead captain lashed to the wheel.
 Soon after, Lucy begins to fall ill.
+Her fiancé, Arthur Holmwood, is perplexed and calls in Dr. Abraham Van Helsing.

+Dracula arrives at the house in Hillingham and uses remote hypnosis to make the occupants fall asleep, he then turns his attention to Lucy.

+Entranced, Lucy awakes in a highly aroused state and, sensing Dracula’s presence, is drawn outside to him and completely spellbound.
+After a brief and passionate seduction she is fully pliant and completely under his will and consumed by bloodlust, Dracula bites on Lucy's neck and feeds on her blood as she is in a helpless state of bliss.

-Her fiancé, Arthur Holmwood, is perplexed and calls in Dr. Van Helsing.
-The doctor starts to recognize what might be happening, especially after Lucy walks out of her home at Hillingham and is found, drained of blood, under a tree the next morning.
-Dracula has flashbacks of his wife– of whom Lucy is the spitting image– on her deathbed centuries earlier.
+Van Helsing starts to recognize what might be happening, after Lucy is found, drained of blood, under a tree the next morning.
+Dracula has flashbacks of his wife Maria – of whom Lucy is the spitting image – on her deathbed centuries earlier.

-Lucy's mother is in the room with Mina when Dracula comes calling the last time, a wolf shattering the window.
+Lucy's mother Mrs. Westenra is in the room with Arthur when Dracula comes calling the last time, a wolf shattering the window and attacking Arthur.
 Lucy soon rises from the dead and comes to the window of Arthur's home, begging to be let in.
 Arthur does so, delighted and amazed that she's alive, unaware that she is now a vampire under Dracula's control.
 This very nearly gets him bitten, but Van Helsing interrupts with a cross causing her to flee.
 They go to Lucy's grave and drive a wooden stake into her heart.
 When Dracula comes to the tomb later and beckons to her, he goes berserk upon finding that she's truly dead.